 The lifespan of a teacup pig is approximately 12 to 15 years.
 They look very cute when they are first born.
 Names like “mini” or “teacup” suit them well at that stage of development.
 But, they may ultimately grow to the size of a medium or large dog.
 Continue reading

 Bathing teacup pigs is not always an easy task.
 Most teacup pigs do not like water, except if it cools them off in hot weather.
-As a result, they need conditioning so that they get used to the feel of water on their bodies.
+As a result, they need conditioning so they get used to the feel of water on their bodies.

-Below are some steps you can follow to make the bathing experience fun for both you and your pet pig.
+Below are some steps you can follow to make the bathing experience fun for both you and your pig.
 Continue reading

 Teacup pig behavior can bring some challenges to the owner.
 There needs to be some form of discipline used from the start.
 When they are small and cute, certain conduct may seem endearing, so it is allowed to continue.
 But when teacup pigs are adults, these same behaviors may become annoying, due to the size of your pet.
 Continue reading